trainorpj/pj-makes-tacos/recipes/week-1.md

-# Week 1 - The Creamy Hen
+# Week 1 - The Saucy Hen 🐥

 ## Ingredients

-* corn tortillas (always)
+- corn tortillas (always)
-* blackened chicken
+- blackened chicken
-* raw green peppers
+- raw green peppers
-* raw red onion
+- raw red onion
-* lettuce
+- lettuce
-* chipotle ranch (or something)
+- chipotle ranch (or something)
-* almond slices (unless you forget them...)
+- almond slices (unless you forget them...)
-* salt-n-pepa (always)
+- salt-n-pepa (always)

-## Hot Takes
+## Takeaways

 How does one get perfectly crispy golden tortillas?
-My first one was oily af, and the last ones suffered from a lack of oil.
+My first one was mega oily, and the last ones were dry 🏜.

-Don't forget the almond slices.
-I got them specifically for these frickin tacos.
+Don't forget the almond slices 😞

-I remebered I don't really like ranch that much.
+I remembered I don't really like ranch that much 🤷‍♂️

 I just got the chicken pre-made... it was fine.
-I always mess up chicken anyway :(
+I always mess up chicken anyway 🍗